simonxiang1/dwm/README.md

   - f4/f5 to dec/inc brightness by 2.5%
   - alt-comma/alt-period to go to prev song/next song
     - it makes sense if you think of it as ncmpcpp binds, comma maps to "<" and period maps to ">"
-- patched in swallow, pertag (for swallow to work, change "st" to "St"), shiftview, autostart
+- patched in swallow, pertag (for swallow to work, change "st" to "St"), shiftview, autostart, ewmh (not entirely sure if it works or not)
 - the bar now displays shulk's monado arts (with Source Han Sans to match the aesthetic)
-- everything is blurred  (thanks compton??) help
+- everything is blurred  (thanks compton??)